-Attribute Value Manda- tory VN_MAD ovswitch YES BRIDGE Name of the Open vSwitch switch to use YES VLAN_ID The VLAN ID.
+Attribute Value Manda- tory VN_MAD ovswitch YES PHYDEV Name of the physical network device that will be attached to the bridge NO BRIDGE Name of the Open vSwitch bridge to use YES VLAN_ID The VLAN ID.
 If this attribute is not defined a VLAN ID will be generated if NO AUTOMATIC_VLAN_ID is set to YES.
 AUTO- If VLAN_ID has been defined, this attribute is ignored.
 Set to YES if you want NO MATIC_VLAN_IDOpenNebula to generate an automatic VLAN ID.